icalledmyselfmoon/stemCNV_check_Read_the_docs/source/setup_project.rst

 Sample table
 -----------

+The sample table (default: sample_table.tsv) is a tab-separated file describing all samples to be analyzed.
+Excel or tsv formats are supported.

 Empty example files for the sample table and config can be created with this command:
 ``stemcnv-check setup-files``

+If you prefer to use an xlsx file here you can create an example by using:
+``stemcnv-check setup-files --sampletable-format xlsx``

 **Fill in the sample table with your data**

-Sample table lists the samples to be analyzed and their properties.and their properties.
-It is recommended to keep all samples of one project in a single table.
-The sample table (default: sample_table.tsv) is a tab-separated file describing all samples to be analyzed:

 - Required columns: Sample_ID, Chip_Name, Chip_Pos, Array_Name, Sex, Reference_Sample
 - Optional (reserved) columns: Regions_of_Interest

-If you prefer to use an xlsx file here you can create an example by using:
-``stemcnv-check setup-files --sampletable-format xlsx``

 You can also use your own Excel file, if the following criteria are met: